EricZinda/Perplexity/docs/pxint/pxint0050Conjunctions.md

 #### Solving Conjuctions of Predications
 There are two ways to group predications together in an MRS: as a "conjunction" (i.e. a logical "and") or by using ["scopal arguments"](../mrscon/devhowto0010MRS#h-handle-variables-aka-scopal-arguments).
 Scopal arguments allow passing *a predication* as an argument to another predication, much like lambda functions do in many programming languages.
-This is how you built up a tree of predications in a [well-formed tree](../mrscon/devhowto0020WellFormedTree).
+This is how you built up a tree of predications in a [scope-resolved mrs](../mrscon/devhowto0020WellFormedTree).
 Now that we have a textual representation and a way to execute it, we can start resolving these more complex structures.

-To handle a logical "and" or "conjunction" of predications, we'll perform a depth-first search of the tree and call each predication in turn, *if* they succeed.
+To handle a logical "and" or "conjunction" of predications, we'll perform a depth-first search of the scope-resolved MRS and call each predication in turn, *if* they succeed.
 We'll pass the state yielded by one predication to the next one.
 Once you've iterated through all of them, you have the set of things that are true for all the predications in the conjunction for that world.

 For an example such as: `_large_a_1(e,x) and _file_n_of(x)` (to indicate a "large file"):
 1. Start with unbound variables and call the first predication using our [predication contract](pxint0010PredicationContract): `_large_a_1`.